 The final panel report, circulated to WTO Members September 27, 2002, upheld the U.S. determination that provincial stumpage programs constitute a financial contribution to the industry, but faulted the methodology used by DOC in determining whether a benefit was conferred on Canadian lumber producers, citing the above-mentioned use of cross-border price comparisons as well as the Department's failure to examine whether a subsidy had passed through an unrelated upstream supplier to a downstream user of lumber inputs.
 While the panel also found that DOC's preliminary critical circumstances determination (allowing provisional duties) was improper, DOC had revoked the finding in its final CVD determination.
 Finally, the panel upheld U.S. laws and regulations regarding expedited and administrative reviews in CVD cases, finding that they did not require the Executive Branch to act inconsistently with WTO obligations.
-The panel report will be considered for adoption within 60 days of issuance unless the United States or Canada appeal during this period.
+Neither party pursued an appeal and the panel report was adopted November 1, 2002.